DadSchoorse/vkBasalt/README.md

 # Configure

-Settings like the CAS sharpening strength can be changed in `~/.local/share/vkBasalt/vkBasalt.conf` for all games.
+Settings like the CAS sharpening strength can be changed in the config file.
+The config file will be searched for in the following locations:
+* a file set with the environment variable`VKBASALT_CONFIG_FILE=/path/to/vkBasalt.conf`
+* `vkBasalt.conf` in the working directory of the game
+* `$XDG_DATA_HOME/vkBasalt/vkBasalt.conf` or `~/.local/share/vkBasalt/vkBasalt.conf` if `XDG_DATA_HOME` is not set
+* `/usr/share/vkBasalt/vkBasalt.conf`
+* `/usr/local/share/vkBasalt/vkBasalt.conf`

-If you want to make changes for one game only, you can create a file named `vkBasalt.conf` in the working directory of the game and change the value there.
+If you want to make changes for one game only, you can create a file named `vkBasalt.conf` in the working directory of the game and change the values there.